Redlands Boat Club History

 One Friday night each month meals are served to members and guests at very reasonable prices in a child friendly atmosphere, along with membership draws for both Full and Social members and raffle draws which all add to the enjoyment of the night.

-To date (8) eight members have been granted Distinguished Life Membership for their fine contribution to the betterment of our club and this honor has been bestowed on:-
+To date (10) ten members have been granted Distinguished Life Membership for their fine contribution to the betterment of our club and this honour has been bestowed on:-

 - VAL ALTMANN (1985)